jonorthwash/ud-annotatrix/README.md

 ### The idea

-UD Annotatrix is a client-side, browser only, tool for editting dependency trees in [CoNLL-U](http://universaldependencies.org/format.html) and [VISL](http://beta.visl.sdu.dk/cg3/single/#streamformats) formsts.
+UD Annotatrix is a client-side, browser only, tool for editting dependency trees in [CoNLL-U](http://universaldependencies.org/format.html) and [VISL](http://beta.visl.sdu.dk/cg3/single/#streamformats) formats.
 The point of this is to make manual editing of dependency corpora quicker.
 The aim of this project is to create an easy-to-use, quick and interactive interface tool for Universal Dependencies annotation, which would work both online and offline and allow the user to edit the annotation in both graphical and text modes.

 Note that something similar exists in [brat](http://brat.nlplab.org), but that we're aiming for a simpler, cleaner, faster interface optimised for Universal Dependencies with an optional server-side component.